The Best Solid State Guitar Amplifiers for Gigging Musicians

 The Peavey Bandit 112 featured real spring reverbs up until recently (the newest ones).
 While the digital reverb on the amplifiers is good it’s hard to go past the spring reverb amplifiers.
 These amps are also loaded with an FX loop which is a great option for delay pedals and modulation pedals into.

 I’ve used Peavey Bandits live since 2008 and I have been posting YouTube videos on them since then also.
 These amplifiers are fantastic for a number of reasons.

 Why the Peavey Bandit is great

 - The Clean Channel.
 If you love a good clean channel you’ll love the clean channel.
-One some models including the Red Stripe Peavey Bandit you get two clean channel voicing as well.
+On some models including the Red Stripe Peavey Bandit, you get two clean channel voicing as well.

 - Loud!
 This amplifier will peel the paint off the walls.

 - No distortion pedals required.
 Thanks to the three channels, the bandit has all the popular distortion tones covered.
 The Peavey Bandit will go anywhere from clean, to blues overdrive, all the way to Metal tones.

 - The Transtube technology is very close to mimicking the tone and feel of a tube amplifier.

 Fender Deluxe Plus 112